Edited by: Nick Ellis

 There are 6 restaurants and bars, including a beer garden and a seasonal barbecue eatery.
 Plus, there’s an indoor pool, a spa with a steam bath and a sauna, tennis courts, and an abundance of meeting space.

-You’ll pay around $150 per night at this property, which can also be booked for 25,000 points per night.
+You’ll pay around $150 per night at this property, which can also be booked for 34,000 IHG One Rewards points per night.

 InterContinental Shanghai Wonderland is one of the most unique hotels and feats of engineering out there.
-The property, which was finished in 2018, is built on an abandoned quarry and even has some underwater rooms!
+The property, which was finished in 2018, is built on an abandoned quarry with some underwater rooms!

-This striking hotel, which is known for its incredible architecture and design, includes luxe, open-air rooms with high ceilings and beautiful decor.
+This striking hotel, known for its incredible architecture and design, includes luxe, open-air rooms with high ceilings and beautiful decor.

-The property has sleek rooms, each with a 55-inch flat-screen TV, soaking tub, Nespresso machine, free Wi-Fi, JBL audio system, a separate shower and deep soaking bathtub, luxury bath amenities, Dyson hairdryer, and more.
+The property has sleek rooms with a 55-inch flat-screen TV, a Nespresso machine, free Wi-Fi, and a JBL audio system.
+The bathroom has a separate shower and deep soaking bathtub, luxury bath amenities, a Dyson hairdryer, and more.

 The hotel has a lobby lounge, a cocktail bar, 3 restaurants, an outdoor pool with sun loungers, a spa, a fitness club with rock climbing, a Club InterContinental Lounge, a business center, and laundry services (for an extra charge).

 You can stay at this architectural marvel for around $400 to $500 per night or redeem around 65,000 to 70,000 points per night!